 A limited liability company is formed by filing Minnesota Limited Liability Company Articles of Organization with the Secretary of State and paying the filing fee.
 Minimum requirements for the articles of organization are provided on an articles of organization form.
-The form is alsos available by mail from that office.
+Forms are available at Minnesota Limited Liability Company Forms.
+Also available by mail from that office.
 The articles of organization may add to or modify many of the basic statutory provisions set forth in the Minnesota Revised Uniform Limited Liability Company Act.
 Many of these also may be, and typically are, modified in an operating agreement.
 An attorney can assist in drafting articles of organization to assure that the needs and desires of the members, as well as legal requirements, are met.
 An organizer of a limited liability company must be at least 18 years of age.